 Quanex Corporation has instructed Wells Fargo to allocate in the distribution to each holder of Quanex Corporation common stock one unit of Quanex Building Products LLC for every share of Quanex Corporation common stock held by such stockholder on the record date.
 Wells Fargo will hold a certificate representing all of the units allocated to holders of Quanex Corporation common stock.
 Immediately following the distribution, Quanex Building Products LLC and Quanex Building Products Corporation will effect the merger of those two entities.
-As a result of the merger, the holders of units of Quanex Building Products LLC allocated to them in the distribution.
+As a result of the merger, the holders of Quanex Building Products LLC will receive one share of Quanex Building Products Corporation common stock for each unit of Quanex Building Products LLC allocated to them in the distribution.